-New Comprehensive Stool Profile tests are not available at the test of choice for optimizing clinical value in managing gut health and has been enhanced to now offer:
+New Comprehensive Stool Profile tests are now available as the test of choice for optimizing clinical value in managing gut health and has been enhanced to now offer

 - Further insight into gut flora by identifying 24 Commensal Bacteria targets using PCR technology

 - Biomarkers indicating levels of digestive and absorptive functions, as well as potential issues with gut inflammation and immunology